KipCollo/Java-Revision/spring/core/context/Readme.md

 It includes:

-1. @ComponentScan - Configures component scanning directives for use with @Configuration classes.

-- Either basePackageClasses() or basePackages() (or its alias value()) may be specified to define specific packages to scan.
+1. @ComponentScan - Configures component scanning directives for use with @Configuration classes.Either basePackageClasses() or basePackages() (or its alias value()) may be specified to define specific packages to scan.
 If specific packages are not defined, scanning will occur recursively beginning with the package of the class that declares this annotation.
 2. @Import- Indicates one or more component classes to import — typically @Configuration classes.
 3. @ImportResource - Indicates one or more resources containing bean definitions to import.
 4. @Lazy - Indicates whether a bean is to be lazily initialized.